greywolf001au/termhelper/README.md

 Node.js IRC Client, this application has the alias NoIRC and will be made available soon.
 NoIRC allows browser connections to an IRC server.
-This project is still in development and is being tested on UnrealIRCD.
+This project is still in development and is being tested on UnrealIRCD. if you run a different IRCD and would like to create an interpreter please contact me on my IRC server.